gconnect/celo-sdk-java/README.md

 ## Introduction

-celo-sdk-java, originally adapted from Ethereum web3j, is a Java library for working with the Celo Blockchain and Celo Core Contracts.
+Celo-sdk-java, originally adapted from Ethereum web3j, is a Java library for working with the Celo Blockchain and Celo Core Contracts.

 ## Features